Metres above the Adriatic: Gauge

 The gauging station in the Port of Trieste was established in 1875 by the local observatory run by the military geographical institute of the Austro-Hungarian Army.
-The average water surface elevation at Molo Sartorio became the datum valid for the whole Austro-Hungarian monarchy.
-Whilst the former Yugoslavian states still use it, the Eastern Bloc successor states of Austria-Hungary like Hungary and Czechoslovakia after World War II switched to the Kronstadt Gauge of the Baltic Sea, which is 0.6747 m higher.
+The average water surface elevation at Molo Sartorio became the datum valid for the entire Austro-Hungarian monarchy.
+Although the former Yugoslav countries still use it, after World War II the Eastern Bloc successor states of Austria-Hungary such as Hungary and Czechoslovakia switched to the Kronstadt Gauge of the Baltic Sea, which is 0.6747 m higher.

-Whilst for Austria the 1875 gauge is used as the datum, the states of former Yugoslavia use the 1900 gauge (Nadmorska visina, m/nv).
-In Albania (normal-orthometric height) they also refer to heights as 'metres above the Adriatic', but use a specific tide gauge in the port of Durrës.
+For Austria the 1875 gauge is used as the datum, whereas the countries of the former Yugoslavia use the 1900 gauge (nadmorska visina, m/nv).
+In Albania (normal-orthometric height) heights are also referred to as "metres above the Adriatic," but a specific tide gauge in the port of Durrës is used.

 Abbreviation

 The individual countries using this datum abbreviate it in different ways depending on their local language, as follows: